NASA-Planetary-Science/AmesCAP/tutorial/CAP_install.md

 ***

-5. Do This *Before* Attending the Tutorial!
+## 5. Homework.
+Please complete this section BEFORE attending the Tutorial!

-In order to follow along with the practical part of the MGCM Tutorial November 2-4, we ask that you download several MGCM output files that we will be working with.
-You should save these on the machine you'll be using during the tutorial.
+In order to follow along with the practical part of the MGCM Tutorial November 2-4, we ask that you download several MGCM output files (i.e. fort.11 files) that we will be working with.
+There is a total of 10 files which are 430Mb each.
+Please plan for 4Gb of available disk space on your system, plus at least another to 10Gb to leave room for postprocessing. **You should save these on the machine you'll be using during the tutorial.**

 We'll use CAP to retrieve these files from the MGCM Data Portal.
 To begin, activate the virtual environment: